London King's Cross railway station: Privatisation (1996–present)

 Before privatisation, the King's Cross area had a reputation for run-down buildings and prostitution in front of the main entrance.
 There was a major clean-up during the 1990s and the station's atmosphere was much improved by the end of the decade.

 Following the privatisation of British Rail in 1996, express services into the station were taken over by the Great North Eastern Railway (GNER).
 The company refurbished the British Rail Mark 4 "Mallard" rolling stock used for long-distance services from King's Cross and the inauguration of the new-look trains took place in the presence of the Queen and the Duke of Edinburgh in 2003.

-GNER successfully re-bid for the franchise in 2005 but surrendered it the following year.
+GNER successfully re-bid for the franchise in 2005, but surrendered it in the following year.
 National Express East Coast took over the franchise in late 2007 after an interim period when trains ran under a management contract.
 In 2009, it was announced that National Express was no longer willing to finance the East Coast subsidiary, and the franchise was taken back into public ownership and handed over to East Coast in November.
 In March 2015 the franchise was re-privatised and taken over by Virgin Trains East Coast.
 In November 2017, Transport Secretary Chris Grayling announced the early termination of the East Coast franchise in 2020, three years ahead of schedule, following losses on the route by the operator.
 The current provider of ECML services is London North Eastern Railway.